John Forester (cyclist): 1972 opposition to bikeways and beginnings of vehicular cycling advocacy

 In 1972, the City of Palo Alto initiated the development of a bicycle network by implementing various types of bike lanes and routes.
 This caught the attention of Forester, who expressed concerns about mandatory bike lane usage and the potential risks associated with protected bike lanes.

-Forester held the belief that bike lanes would heighten risks associated with turning motorists, parked vehicles' doors being opened, and bicyclists making left turns.
-Additionally, he argued that bike lanes would delegitimize a bicyclist's right to operate on a street.
-To support his claim that protected bike lanes were dangerous, Forester conducted an anecdotal experiment.
-He rode his bicycle on a sidewalk designated for bicycle use at roadway cycling speed and attempted to make a left turn across all lanes of traffic from the sidewalk at that speed.
-He recounted this experience as "the one valid test of a sidepath system," stating that sidepath-style bikeways were "about 1,000 times more dangerous than riding on the same roads."
-Forester utilized this experience and his engineering background to oppose bikeways, contending that sidewalks, sidepaths, and protected bike lanes were hazardous and would increase liability for designers and cities in the event of a crash.
+Forester believed that bicyclists should follow the same basic rules of the road as drivers of vehicles.
+He thought that dedicated bike infrastructure de-legitimizes bicyclists' rights to ride on streets.
+Therefore, he claimed that bike lanes were dangerous.
+He argued that bike lanes and bikeways would heighten risks associated with turning motorists, parked vehicles' doors being opened, and bicyclists making left turns.
+To prove this point, Forester conducted a crude experiment.
+He rode a bicycle on a sidewalk designated for bike use and attempted to make a left turn across all lanes of traffic from the sidewalk at top roadway cycling speed.
+He recounted this experience as "the one valid test of a sidepath system", stating that sidepath-style bikeways were "about 1,000 times more dangerous than riding on the same roads".
+Forester utilized this experience and his purported industrial engineering background to oppose bikeways, contending that sidewalks, sidepaths, and protected bike lanes were hazardous and would increase liability for designers and cities in the event of a crash.

 These experiences would later lead him to author Effective Cycling, the Cyclist Traffic Engineering Handbook and popularize the concept of vehicular cycling through articles in Bicycling magazine.